saq/saq.github.io/publications.md

 ### in review

 1. **Queenborough, S.A.** & Sam G.M.
 Bridgewater.
-Two methods of tree plot inventory from tropical limestone deciduous forest, Belize *PeerJ*.
+Two methods of tree plot inventory from tropical limestone deciduous forest, Belize. *PeerJ*.

 2. **Queenborough, S.A.** & Kulesza, A.E.
 How the Giraffe got its Neck. *National Center for Case Study Teaching in Science*.